$4d$ steady gradient Ricci solitons with nonnegative curvature away from a compact set: Introduction

-We note that both of cases will happen in Theorem \ref{main-theorem} with following examples.
-For any $2n\ge 4$ and each $Z_k$-group, Appleton \cite{App} has constructed an example of noncompact $\kappa$-noncollapsed steady gradient Ricci soliton with $\rm{Rm}>0$ on $M\setminus K$, where all split ancient $\kappa$-solution $h(t)$ is a family of shrinking quotient spheres of dimension $(2n-1)$ with $Z_k$-group.
+We note that both cases can happen in Theorem \ref{main-theorem} as seen in following examples.
+For any $2n\ge 4$ and each $Z_k$-group, Appleton \cite{App} has constructed an example of noncompact $\kappa$-noncollapsed steady gradient Ricci soliton with $\rm{Rm}>0$ on $M\setminus K$, where all split ancient $\kappa$-solutions $h(t)$ form families of shrinking quotient spheres of dimension $(2n-1)$ with $Z_k$-group.
 In each of Lai's examples \cite{Yi-flyingwings} of noncompact $\kappa$-noncollapsed steady gradient Ricci solitons with $\rm{Rm}>0$ on $M$, all split ancient $\kappa$-solutions $h(t)$ are noncompact.

-We also note that $3d$ noncompact ancient $\kappa$-solution has been recently classified by Brendle \cite{Bre-3d-noncpt} and Bamlar-Kleiner \cite{BK}, independently.
-Namely, it is isometric to either a family of shrinking quotient cylinders, or a Bryant Ricci soliton flow.
+We also note that $3d$ noncompact ancient $\kappa$-solution (non-flat) has been recently classified by Brendle \cite{Bre-3d-noncpt} (also see \cite{BK}).
+Namely, such soliton is isometric to either a flow of $2d$ shrinking cylinders, or a flow of the Bryant Ricci soliton.
+On the other hand, by recent results of Chow-Deng-Ma \cite[Theorem 1.3, Claim 6.4]{CDM}, both flows of the Bryant Ricci soliton and $2d$ shrinking cylinders will always arise in the second case in Theorem \ref{main-theorem}, since Theorem \ref{main-theorem} in particular implies that $(M, g)$ satisfies the canonical model condition in Chow-Deng-Ma's paper.
+Thus we can actually classify the blow-down solutions for $4d$ noncompact $\kappa$-noncollapsed steady gradient Ricci solitons with $\rm{Km}\geq 0$ and $\rm{Ric}> 0$ away from a compact set $K$ of $M$.

 As an application of Theorem \ref{main-theorem}, we prove